anic17/Newtrodit-LCL/README.md

 <img src="https://github.com/anic17/Newtrodit-LCL/blob/main/res/screenshot_dark.png" width="521" height="300">

 ## Motives
 &emsp;I was browing Github like I typicly would.
 I then found a repo called Newtrodit.
 As a huge fan of terminal text editors I immediately stared the repo.
-A little bit, I ended up out of ideas, and drained.
+A month or so later, I ended up out of ideas, and drained of programming.

-Browsing Github again I refound Newtrodit, and I had an idea.
-"It should be possible to make this run on Linux" come to today, where Newtordit now runs on Linux.
+Like any other programmer that has no motivation I started browsing Github.
+I refound the Newtrodit repo, and I had an idea: "It should be possible to make this run on Linux" come to today, where Newtordit now runs on Linux.
 This is highly due to the support from the creator [anic17](https://github.com/anic17) without his help LCL wouldn't exist.

 # Features
 - Fast and light